aarlaud/docs/_docs_github/1_how-to-integrate.md

 title: How to integrate GitHub to test and watch your repositories
 ---

-You can add your Node.js, Ruby and Java GitHub repos and quickly test them, or decide which ones you’d like to continously watch with Snyk.
+You can add your Node.js, Ruby, Python and Java GitHub repos and quickly test them, or decide which ones you’d like to continously watch with Snyk.

 ![Adding your GH repos](http://res.cloudinary.com/snyk/image/upload/w_800/v1493817321/docs/choose_github_repos.png)